 Theoretical Background¶

-This page summarizes the current physical and numerical model implemented in voids.
+This page summarizes the physical and numerical models implemented in voids.

 The main scientific boundary is simple:

-voidsis currently a single-phase pore-network code- hydraulic conductance can be constant-viscosity or pressure-dependent
+- pore-network hydraulic conductance can be constant-viscosity or pressure-dependent

-- geometry can be circular, shape-aware throat-only, or shape-aware pore-throat-pore
+automodel - pore-network geometry can be circular, size-factor based, shape-aware throat-only, or shape-aware pore-throat-pore

 - thermodynamic viscosity is available through tabulated